Ojaswy/QMLHEP/ReadMe.md

-# GSoC 2020 - QMLHEP Exercise
+# GSoC 2020 - QMLHEP

-### The Solution is in three parts - with their respective ipynb and PDF files

-1) ML Part
-2) Quantum Computing Part 1
-3) Quantum Computing Part 2
+This repo contains the code for few of the tests I conducted relating to Quantum Computing Algorithms